DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 If you apply to train to teach physics or languages in the academic year 2023/24, you may be eligible for a bursary or scholarship from the UK government – even if you are not eligible for other types of financial support due to your immigration status.

-You cannot be awarded both a bursary and a scholarship.
+You will not be awarded both a bursary and a scholarship.

 #### Bursaries if you train to teach physics or languages